 Uri earned a B.S. in Mathematics, summa cum laude, from the University of California at Los Angeles, after studying horticulture and mathematics in several Los Angeles-area community colleges.
 He earned an interdisciplinary Ph.D. from the University of California at Berkeley, where he studied both mathematics and education.
 Leon Henkin was his doctoral advisor and is the model for his professional career.
-In all his work, Uri is an advocate for equity and excellence in education for all students.

 Selected Awards and Honors

 Uri has received numerous honors and awards for his efforts to improve American education.
 For his research at the University of California at Berkeley on the factors that support high achievement among minority students in mathematics, he received the 1987 Charles A. Dana Award for Pioneering Achievement in American Higher Education.
 In 1992, he was named a MacArthur Fellow.
 The following are other key areas of recognition:

 - Yueh-Gin Gung and Dr. Charles Y. Hu Award for Distinguished Service to Mathematics, Mathematical Association of America (2019)